Hyperion Records

 Hyperion Records is a British classical music record label.
-It was independent until February 2023, when it was acquired by the Universal Music Group.
-Under Universal, Hyperion is one of the three main classical record labels, alongside Decca and Deutsche Grammophon.
+Established in 1980, Hyperion was an independent label until February 2023, when it was acquired by the Universal Music Group; it now operates as one of Universal's three classical record labels, alongside Decca and Deutsche Grammophon.

 History

-Hyperion is a British classical label established in 1980, showcasing recordings of music of all genres from the 12th century to the 21st.
-The company is eponymous with Hyperion, one of the Titans of Greek mythology.
-George Edward Perry (known as "Ted") founded the company.
+Ted Perry founded Hyperion in 1980, with assistance from his then-wife Doreen and business partner Bill Harper, naming the company after Hyperion, one of the Titans of Greek mythology.
 Early LP releases include rarely recorded 20th-century British music by composers such as Robin Milford, Alan Bush and Michael Berkeley.
-The venture's success was sealed with a critically acclaimed and popular disc of music by Hildegard of Bingen, A Feather on the Breath of God (1985), directed by the medievalist Christopher Page and his group Gothic Voices.
+The company's fortunes greatly improved following the release of a critically acclaimed and popular disc of music by Hildegard of Bingen, A Feather on the Breath of God (1985), directed by the medievalist Christopher Page and his group Gothic Voices, and the album 'Sacred Vocal Music of Monteverdi'.

-After the death on 9 February 2003 of Hyperion Records founder Ted Perry, his son Simon Perry took over as director.
+After the death on 9 February 2003 of Ted Perry, his son Simon Perry took over as director.